 Key Verse related to Easter Bunny and Jesus

-“And the hare, because it chews the cud but does not part the hoof, is unclean to you.”
+“And the hare is unclean to you because it chews the cud but does not part the hoof.”

 Did Jesus eat rabbits?

-The rabbit has been considered a symbol of fertility because the animal can give birth at any time of the year.
-Over time a link was made between fertility and resurrection, and so the bunny became even more widely used as a symbol of the holiday.
+The rabbit is considered a symbol of fertility because the animal can give birth at any time of the year.
+Over time, a link between fertility and resurrection was made, so the bunny became even more widely used as a holiday symbol.

 According to biblical accounts, Jesus did not eat rabbits.
 Nor their flesh, but Jesus was a pescatarian vegan.
-Over the years, children’s stories have appeared in many cultures in which the rabbit appears as the Savior’s pet.
-An old German story from the 18th century depicts Jesus Christ as having a rabbit as a pet.
+Over the years, children’s stories have appeared in many cultures where the rabbit seems as the Savior’s pet.
+An old German tale from the 18th century depicts Jesus Christ as having a rabbit as a pet.

 When the Saviour disappeared for three days between the Crucifixion and the Resurrection, the rabbit waited for him in the Garden of Gethsemane.
-Here the apostles are said to have found a crowd of colorful flowers, each with the figure of a rabbit in the center, which in the story became a symbol of patience and hope.
+Here the apostles are said to have found a crowd of colorful flowers, each with the figure of a rabbit in the center, which became a symbol of patience and hope in the story.

 When did the Easter Bunny tradition begin?

-The Holy Feast of the Resurrection is eagerly awaited by each of us.
+Each of us eagerly awaits the Holy Feast of the Resurrection.
 But children are the happiest because at Easter the bunny comes to them and brings them many gifts, usually clothes, sweets or toys.
 Many of us wonder where and when did this bunny come from in the context of Easter?

 How does the Easter Bunny relate to the Resurrection of Jesus?